Skip to main content

 src/app/App.tsx

-Back in Card.tsx, you can now add the Skeleton before the SingleValue component and render it only when needed.
-Start with adding it to the imports:
+In Card.tsx, you can now add the Skeleton component and render it only when needed.
+Start by adding it to the imports:

 src/app/components/Card.tsx

-Now you have to add it to your component before the SingleValue.
-And don't forget to update the SingleValue condition as well to hide it while it's loading.
+Next, add it to your component before the SingleValue.
+And don't forget to update the SingleValue condition to hide it while it's loading.

 src/app/components/Card.tsx